dbayardAWS/lakeform_labs/Part4.md

 # Part 4 - Create tables by crawling our S3 locations

+In this part, we use the Glue Crawler to look at our two datasets and create table definitions for them in our data catalog.

+You can read more about Glue Crawlers [here](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html#crawling-intro).

 ## Create a crawler for the Flights data

 * On the left-hand column of the Lake Formation console, click on "Crawlers"